tyler-technologies-oss/forge-react/README.md

-# Forge React
+# Tyler Forge™ React Adapter

-This repository contains the `@tylertech/forge-react` adapter library for working with Forge Web Components within a React application.
+This repository contains the `@tylertech/forge-react` adapter library for working with Tyler Forge™ components within a React application.
 This library contains React wrapper components, hooks, and other utilities to improve the developer experience when building applications with Forge.

 > Note: The `@tylertech/forge-react` package is not required when using Forge with React